-In Earth Sciences our research provides a fundamental understanding of the key natural processes that have governed the development of planet Earth over its 4.5 billion-year history.
-We provide a stimulating and well-equipped environment for interdisciplinary research and foster strong links with colleagues in biodiversity and ecosystems, and in planetary science and comparative planetology.
+Our Earth Sciences research provides fundamental insights into the key natural processes that have governed the development of planet Earth over its 4.5 billion-year history.
+We provide a stimulating and well-equipped environment for interdisciplinary research and foster strong links with colleagues in biodiversity and ecosystems, geography, and planetary science.

-- Each year we offer several NERC studentships and university-based studentships; the appointments are made through CENTA (Central England NERC Training Alliance), a consortium of universities and research institutes that provide doctoral research training within the NERC remit.
-We also have a number of postdoctoral research workers funded by NERC and other sources.
+- Each year we offer several NERC and University-funded studentships through CENTA (Central England NERC Training Alliance), a consortium of universities and research institutes that provide doctoral research training within the NERC remit.
+We also regularly offer several studentships funded by other sources.

-- At any one time there are over 20 full-time research students studying projects that cover a wide range within Earth and environmental sciences.
+- At any one time our School hosts more than 20 full-time research students studying projects that cover a wide range within Earth and environmental sciences.

-- Our field work and collaborative research projects are global in their distribution; the current focus lies within Central America and the Himalaya as well as across Europe.
+- Our field work and collaborative research projects are global in their distribution.